malloydata/malloy/docs/_src/language/basic.md

 ## Everything has a Name

-In Malloy, all output fields are named.
+In Malloy, all output fields have names.
 This means that any time a query includes a calculation or agregation, it must be aliased.

 ```malloy